massoncheg/forgejo-docs/docs/user/wiki.md

 origin_title: 'Integrated Wiki'
 ---

 A [wiki](https://en.wikipedia.org/wiki/Wiki) is a collaborative space on the web.
 It is a common practice to use wikis to collect knowledge and share information.
 Codeberg allows you to add a wiki to a repository for additional documentation.

-The user in these examples is `knut`, the polar bear and its repository is `foobar`.
+The user in these examples is `knut`, the polar bear, and its repository is `foobar`.

 ## Activation and Permissions

 To enable the wiki for a repository, visit the `Settings` page and activate `Enable Repository Wiki` in the `Advanced Section`.
-It will default to the built-in wiki which is described here, but you can add an URI to an external site the "Wiki" tab should link to.
+It will default to the built-in wiki which is described here, but you can add a URI to an external site the "Wiki" tab should link to.

 > **Warning**
-> Be aware that the wiki, once enabled, is accessible for _everyone_ who has `read` access to your repository - on public repositories even unauthenticated guests can access the wiki.
+> Be aware that the wiki, once enabled, is accessible to _everyone_ who has `read` access to your repository - on public repositories even unauthenticated guests can access the wiki.
 > The wiki is _not_ a suitable place for storing private information or secrets (like passwords).
 >
 > Activating the `Allow anyone to edit the Wiki` option in `Settings` will give everyone with an account write access to the wiki.

-To edit the wiki `write` permission to the repository is required, unless the `Allow anyone to edit the Wiki` setting is activated on the `Settings` page, in the `Advanced Settings` section.
+To edit the wiki, `write` permission to the repository is required, unless the `Allow anyone to edit the Wiki` setting is activated on the `Settings` page, in the `Advanced Settings` section.

 ## Wiki structure

 The wiki is essentially a separate Git repository in your repository with a predefined name in the form of `<your-repository-name>.wiki.git`.

 It consists of [Markdown](https://en.wikipedia.org/wiki/Markdown) files (file extension `.md`) and additional assets like images.
 No further stylesheets are needed.
 The Markdown files are automatically rendered according to the selected Forgejo theme.

 ## Adding content via web

-After you have enabled the wiki you are prompted to create the initial page `Home.md`.
+After you have enabled the wiki, you are prompted to create the initial page `Home.md`.

 The web UI in your browser is currently limited to adding, updating, and deleting pages; you can't manage assets like images this way.